-My letter to satan.... shared for anyone struggling against the unfairness of the world, in whatever way...
+My letter to satan.... shared for anyone struggling against the unfairness of the world, doubting in God....

 The Letter….